 - Some Jewish shops on Szeroka Street have been revitalized in recent years.

-Not only is Kazimierz stocked with history, it is also home to an incredible number of bars.
+Not only is Kazimierz stocked with history, it is also home to an incredible number of great Krakow bars.
 Two of the districts most popular bars can be found on Plac Nowy: Alchemia (a dimly-lit throwback bar) and Pijalnia Wodki I Piwa (a stark, light-filled bar open 22 hours a day with cheap, basic beer, vodka and snacks).
-For craft beer, seek out Ursa Maior and Omerta Pub.
-For a taste of vodka with a more mellow atmosphere, try Trojkat.
-Google Map of bar locations.
+For craft beer, seek out Omerta Pub.
+For a taste of vodka with a buzzing atmosphere, try Skarka.

 Day 3 in Krakow

-On Day 3 of your three days in Krakow, take two half-day trips outside Krakow: to the salt mine and then explore the socialist-realist Nowa Huta neighborhood – then spend your last night in the Krakow Old Town.
+On Day 3 of your three days in Krakow, take two half-day trips outside Krakow.
+First to explore a salt mine and then wander the socialist modernism architecture of the Nowa Huta neighborhood.
+Spend your last night in the Krakow Old Town, soaking up the ambiance.

 Wieliczka Salt Mine